zachlatta/addlicense/README.md

-# Addlicense
+# addlicense

-TODO: Write a gem description
+Easily add licenses to your projects.

 ## Installation

-Add this line to your application's Gemfile:

-    gem 'addlicense'

-And then execute:

-    $ bundle

-Or install it yourself as:

     $ gem install addlicense

 ## Usage

-TODO: Write usage instructions here
+Add the MIT license to the current directory.

+    $ addlicense mit

 ## Contributing